BigOokie/skywire-wing-commander/README.md

 **Wing Commander** will start monitoring the **Skyminer** that it is running on.
 Once started, **Wing Commander** will provide notification updates via Telegram when any Node managed by the Skyminer Manager connects or disconnects.
 Additionally, the `/start` command will initiate a Heartbeat which will provide a periodic status update (interval set in `config.toml`).
 The Heartbeat will help you to ensure that the bot and/or the Skyminer itself is still running.
-The Heartbeat also checks that all connected local Nodes are registered with the Discovery Node and reports the count back as part of the Heartbear message.
+The Heartbeat also checks that all connected local Nodes are registered with the Discovery Server and reports the count back as part of the Heartbear message.
 **If you stop receiving the Heartbeat, you need to check whats going on.**

 ### Heartbeat screenshot